thirumurthis/Learnings/hoppscotch_shc/hoppscotch_blog_notes.md

 ### Install Apisix Ingress (Control and Data plane)

-Apisix installation can be done in different variation, we deploy control plane and data plane seperately.
+Apisix installation can be done in different variation, we deploy control plane and data plane separately.
 Still the etcd is used from the Apisix chart itself.

 Helm command used to deploy the control plane is shown below, note the secret name with the certificate should be updated correctly in the command, in this case `ss-apisix-cert-secret`.
 The secret would have been created by cert manager based on above deployment.